 - Work may take place in a lab, office or processing plant.
-Development work may progress from lab to plant or construction site, so travel may be required at certain stages of a project and clothing requirements, for example the need for safety clothing, may change.
+Development work may progress from lab to plant or construction site.

-- Safety is a high priority in chemical and nuclear-based industries and hygiene is critical in food and drink production and water treatment.
+- Safety is a high priority in chemical and nuclear-based industries, and hygiene is critical in food and drink production and water treatment.
 In certain circumstances, you'll need to wear safety or protective clothing.

-- Jobs are quite widely available and process plants are located in industrial areas throughout the UK (particularly Scotland, the Midlands, North West and North East England) and overseas.
+- Jobs are widely available and process plants are located in industrial areas throughout the UK and overseas.

-The following degree subjects may be considered useful:
+The following degree subjects may be particularly relevant:

 - polymer science/technology.

-An HND or foundation degree in the physical or applied sciences may be accepted by some employers, although you may work at a lower level to begin with.
-You will also need to complete further qualifications if you wish to become chartered.
+Several employers may accept an HND or foundation degree in the physical or applied sciences, although you might work at a lower level to begin with.
+You'll need to complete further qualifications if you wish to become chartered.

 A number of employers and professional organisations offer financial sponsorship for students studying chemical engineering at university.
-Companies typically advertise their sponsorship schemes and information can usually be found on company websites.
+Companies typically advertise sponsorship schemes on their websites.

 - creativity and innovation.

-Employers look for graduates with appropriate work experience and may favour recruiting candidates from their own placement schemes.
-These are generally vacation placements, typically lasting six to twelve weeks, or extended placements, which vary in length from six months to a year and can offer the opportunity to work on a more extensive project in industry.
+Employers look for graduates with relevant work experience and may favour recruiting candidates from their own work placement schemes.
+These are generally vacation placements, typically lasting six to twelve weeks, or extended placements, which vary in length from six months to a year.
+This type of placement can offer the opportunity to work on a more extensive project in industry.

 Some chemical engineering degree courses include a year out in industry.
-Many university departments offer assistance in securing an industrial placement.
+Many university departments offer help in securing an industrial placement.

 Any company involved in large-scale conversion of raw materials into a product needs chemical engineers.

-Many chemical engineers also work within engineering consultancy and contracting firms.
-They are likely to be taken on either to design and commission a new plant or to modify an existing plant.
+You could also work at engineering consultancy and contracting firms.
+In these roles, you're likely to design and commission a new plant or modify an existing one.

 Look for job vacancies at: